Shoulder pain is a very common presentation. The first important differential is to work out where the pain is arising from:

 - Usually spontaneous onset – often at night and awakes patient from sleep

-- Aggravated by movement – particularly dressing and doing hair
+- Aggravated by movement – particularly dressing and maintaining hair

-- May have stiffnes and globally reduced ROM
+- May have stiffness and globally reduced ROM

 - It typically has three stages (freezing, frozen, thawing)